olivierkayyong/Analyze-data-from-education-systems/README.md

 - In which countries should the company operate in priority?

 ## Your mission
-Mark therefore asked you to carry out a pre-exploratory analysis of this dataset
+Carry out a pre-exploratory analysis of this dataset